-In this session we looked at different ways of expressing the information we can see in our drawings.
-We were taught that it is important to look at things critically and with care, and to use varying media, in order that our drawing skills can develop.
+In this session we looked at different ways of expressing the information we can see, that it is important to look at things critically and with care, and to use varying media.

-- the most highlighted area will be where the the surface is at a right angle to the light
+- The most highlighted area will be where the surface is at a right angle to the light.

-Homework was to draw a plan of a room, once using a ruler if needed, and then to trace it freehand.
+Self-directed work was to draw a plan of a room, once using a ruler if needed, and then to trace it freehand.
 We were asked to render each image using different media.
-Images to follow.